Weekend Playlist

-It is air on tvN starting from September 30, 2018.
-It is broadcast by tvN on Sundays at 18:10 (KST).
+It was aired on tvN starting from September 30, 2018.
+It was broadcast by tvN on Sundays at 18:10 (KST).

 Synopsis

 This variety program introduces popular places to go and fun things to do on weekends.
-This is to give the viewers who are always troubled during weekend as of where to go some options to head to during their weekends.
+This is to give the viewers who are always troubled during weekends as of where to go.
+This show provides some options to head to during their weekends.